oloks101/P3/README.md

 1. VPC File:
-> It Creates 1 VPC, 2 Subnet, Internet gateway and a Routing table attached with Internet gateway and associated with both the subnet.
+> It creates 1 VPC, 2 Subnet, Internet gateway and a Routing table attached with Internet gateway and associated with both the subnet.

 2. EKS-Cluster File:
-> It first creates an IAM Role to allow EKS service to manage other AWS services.
+> It creates an IAM Role to allow EKS service to manage other AWS services.
 A security Group attached our VPC and allow 443(https) and Creates an EKS-Cluster.

 3. EKS-Worker-node File:
 > Creates IAM role allowing Kubernetes actions to access other AWS services and A EKS Node Group with 2 nodes with AMI AL2_x86_64 and t2.micro attrached with a key for ssh.

 4. RDS File:
-> It Creates a Database Instance of MySQL with username and password.
+> It creates a Database Instance of MySQL with username and password.
 These Credentials are stored in var.tf file.

 5. Update KubeConfig File:
-> This File will update The Kube Configuration File with AWS EKS Cluster.
+> This file will update the Kube Configuration file with AWS EKS cluster.

 6. Kubernetes Configuration File:
-> It Creates a PVC for uur deployment and then deploys a WordPress Container linked with RDS as Database and has a LoadBalancer Service Exposed at port 80.
+> It creates a PVC for our deployment and then deploys a WordPress Container linked with RDS as Database and has a LoadBalancer service exposed at port 80.

 ### Let Run Them!
 `Terraform init` → this will install requiered Plugins

-`Terraform Plan` → To Check Resources to be Created.
+`Terraform Plan` → To check resources to be created.

-`Terraform apply` → Execute Every Task.
+`Terraform apply` → Execute every task.

 `Terraform destroy` → Destroy all AWS resources created by this repo.